joshuaeckroth/csci141-website/lecture/syllabus.markdown

 [Stetson University Honor Code](http://www.stetson.edu/other/honor-system/).
 Any form of cheating is not acceptable, will not be tolerated, and could lead to dismissal from the University.
 This includes plagiarism of any sort on homework, reviews, or exams.
-So please, do not cheat!

 ## Academic success center